Turn On Your Turn Out

 Years 5 and 6, State Ballet School Berlin 1989

-The idea of a perfect 180 degree rotation is such a big deal in classical ballet that once, when we were 15/16 years old in ballet school, the girl next to me at the barre asked whether I would do her a favour and turn out a bit less during the exam we were about to take so her limited en dehors would be less obvious.
+The idea of a perfect 180-degree rotation is such a big deal in classical ballet that once when we were 15/16 years old in ballet school, the girl next to me at the barre asked whether I would do her a favour: to turn out a bit less during the exam we were about to take so her limited en dehors would be less obvious.
 I replied I may consider it if she would lift her legs less high, something I struggled with.
-Needless to say neither of us gave up any of our precious "gifts".
+Needless to say, neither of us gave up any of our precious "gifts".